cph-cachet/research.package/README.md

 One of the goals for the package was to make it capable of handling a [WHO5](https://www.psykiatri-regionh.dk/who-5/Documents/WHO5_English.pdf) survey.
 As an example at this point Research Package can obtain the informed consent from the participant, show the WHO5 survey questions and collect the results.

-### Naming

-We are following Apple's pattern when it comes to naming.
-There's a prefix ORK (Open Research Kit) before the names of classes, types etc. in ResearchKit, so our names are starting with the RP prefix which stands for Research Package.

-For UI widgets we are using the RPUI (Research Package UI) prefix.

-### Useful Links
+## Useful Links
-In order to familiarize with the Framework and potentially extend it, it's might worth to have a look at these links about Research Kit and Research Stack.
+In order to familiarize with the framework and potentially extend it, it might worth to have a look at these links about Research Kit and Research Stack.

 - ResearchKit
   - [Official Tutorial on how to use ResearchKit in ObjectiveC](http://researchkit.org/docs/docs/Survey/CreatingSurveys.html)